Flows of $G_2$-structures, II: Curvature, torsion, symbols, and functionals: Foundational results on -structures

 Thus, to agree with the scaling of~\eqref{eq:time-scale} we need

 We know by Section~\ref{sec:forms} that $\gamma = A \diamond \ph$ for some $A \in \cT^2$.
 Suppose that $\wt{A} = \lambda^s A$.
 Thus we have

-To agree with the scaling of~\eqref{eq:gamma-ph-scaling}, we need $1-s=1$, so $s=0$.
-That is, the elements $A \in \cT^2$ that can be taken to give the right hand side $A \diamond \ph$ of a geometric flow of $\G$-structures must depend on $\ph$ in such a way that
+To agree with the scaling of~\eqref{eq:gamma-ph-scaling}, we need $1+s=1$, so $s=0$.
+That is, the elements $A \in \cT^2$ that can be taken to give the right-hand side $A \diamond \ph$ of a geometric flow of $\G$-structures must depend on $\ph$ in such a way that

 We now study how the various tensors determined by $\ph$ transform under $\wt{\ph} = \lambda^3 \ph$.
 Because the Christoffel symbols $\Gamma^k_{ij}$ are invariant under constant scaling of the metric, we have $\wt{\nabla} = \nabla$.
 It is easy to check that the Riemann, Ricci, scalar curvature, and the tensor $F$ of~\eqref{eq:F-defn} for $\wt{\ph} = \lambda^3 \ph$ are